svanderburg/disnix-proxy-example/README.md

 The variant with proxy can be deployed by running the following command:

     $ disnix-env -s services-with-proxy.nix -i infrastructure.nix -d distribution-with-proxy.nix

+The variant supporting systemd socket activation and self termination can be deployed by running the following command:

+    $ disnix-env -s services-with-socketactivation.nix -i infrastructure.nix -d distribution-without-proxy.nix

+The above example only works on Linux distributions having systemd as its service manager.

 Hybrid deployment of NixOS infrastructure and services using DisnixOS
 ---------------------------------------------------------------------